feldera/feldera/docs/connectors/sources/pubsub.md

 The Google Pub/Sub connector is used to consume a stream of changes to a SQL table from a Pub/Sub subscription.

+The Google Pub/Sub input connector does not yet support [fault tolerance](..#fault-tolerance).

 ## Configuration options

 This connector supports four groups of configuration options: